Advancing Sight Network – $25,000

 thebellcenter.org The Bell Center is dedicated to maximizing the potential of children from birth to three years of age who are at risk for developmental delay.
 Infants and toddlers receive services from transdisciplinary teams which include a physical therapist, an occupational therapist, a speech-language pathologist and an early childhood special education teacher as each child works on specific individual developmental goals.
 Understanding what children are able to see is paramount for adapting therapy to their individual needs.
-ESFA funds will be used for functional vision assessments by a vision specialist as well as technology and toys to stimulate children during therapy.
+ESFA funds will be used for functional vision assessments, toys and technology to stimulate children during therapy, and to support the many therapists who work with vision-challenged children.

 enablemadisoncounty.org Enable Madison County provides services to the aging and homebound that enables them to live independently, safely and with dignity.
 ESFA funds will be used to purchase corrective lenses for Enable clients.

 csvrlowvision.org CSVR’s mission is to provide accessible, modern, comprehensive, compassionate and multidisciplinary care to those with vision loss or blindness.
-ESFA funds will be used to purchase assistive and adaptive devices for CSVR clients to enrich their lives and foster independence.
+ESFA funds will be used to provide low vision evaluations.

 Impact America – $30,000